PRE-CONGRESS COURSES

 Capacity: Maximum 15 students.

-Requirements: Letter of intent (maximum one page), resume, advisor approval.
-Target audience: Advanced or graduate biology students.
+Requirements: Letter of intent (maximum one page) and resume.
+Target audience: Advanced biology students, postgraduate students, or professionals.

 Course 2: